Public

 Library Policies for Visitors

-Although the primary mission of the Daniel F. Cracchiolo Law Library is to support the curricular, scholarship, and research needs of the James E. Rogers College of Law’s students and faculty, the Law Library also provides access to legal materials to members of the general public.
+Although the primary mission of the Daniel F. Cracchiolo Law Library is to support the curricular, scholarship, and research needs of the James E. Rogers College of Law’s students and faculty, the Law Library also provides access to legal materials to the University of Arizona community and members of the general public.

 View our Law Library policies page for general information about the library and our policies related to access, circulation, collection development, conduct, and special collections.